evanl23/learn-git/tasks/branch.md

 ## Deleting your branches

 Now that both branches have been merged with our `main` branch, we don't have a need for them in our repository.
-We can delete
+We can delete the `multiples` branch of the repository with the `-d` option of `git branch`:

+    git branch -d multiples

+Do the same now for the `pallindrome` branch of the repository.
+Now, when you run the command `git branch`, you should only see the `main` branch of your repository.

 ## Merge conflicts